Tax Exemptions

 - Commercial properties

-- Eligible for the 5 Zero/5 Fifty tax exemption:
+- Commercial properties are only eligible for the 5 Zero/5 Fifty tax exemption:

 - No City property taxes are owed for the first five years.

-- For the next five years, City property taxes are assessed at 50% of a post-rehabilitation appraisal after the fifth year.
+- For the last five years of the incentive, City property taxes are assessed at 50% of the post-rehabilitation value.

 NOTE: City property taxes refer to the City of San Antonio line on your tax bill (Entity 21).
 Additional taxing agencies, such as SAISD, Bexar County, and the River Authority, are not affected by this City incentive.